Model M keyboard: History

 The Model M keyboard was designed to be less expensive to produce than the Model F keyboard it replaced.
 Principal design work was done at IBM in 1983–1984, drawing on a wide range of user feedback, ergonomic studies, and examination of competing products.
 Its key layout, significantly different from the Model F's, owed much (including notably the inverted-T arrangement of its arrow keys) to the LK-201 keyboard shipped with the VT220 serial terminal.

 Production of Model M keyboards began in 1985.
 They were often bundled with new IBM computers.
-While today primarily associated with the IBM PC and its successors, it actually first shipped with the 3161 terminal and was deployed across several other IBM product lines as well, notably including the 5250 terminal and the RS/6000.
+While today primarily associated with the IBM PC and its successors, it actually first shipped with the 3161 terminal.
+From 1986 the PC AT and PC XT shipped with the Model M. The keyboard was deployed across several other IBM product lines as well, notably including the 5250 terminal and the RS/6000.

 They were produced at IBM plants in Lexington, Kentucky; Greenock, Scotland; and Guadalajara, Mexico.
 The most common variant is the IBM Enhanced Keyboard identified by IBM assembly part number 1391401, the U.S. English layout keyboard bundled with the IBM Personal System/2.
 Until around 1993, most Model Ms included a coiled, detachable cable, with either an AT (pre-1987) or PS/2 connector, in 5- and 10-foot lengths (1.5 and 3 meters).
-From about 1994 onwards, flat non-detachable cables were used to reduce manufacturing costs; however, IBM retained its 101-key layout, never implementing the Microsoft Windows keys common on other keyboards from that time.
-Unicomp later designed a 104-key Model M with Windows keys.
+From about 1994 onwards, flat non-detachable cables were used to reduce manufacturing costs; however, IBM retained its 101-key layout, never implementing the Microsoft Windows keys common on other keyboards after the release of Windows 95.
+In 2000, Unicomp designed a 104-key Model M with Windows keys, replicating the bottom row of other keyboards made by NMB and Chicony at the time, which was standardized by the OADG the same year.
+In 2013, this variant was discontinued in place of a variant that replicated Topre's Realforce 103U (released in 2007, itself a variation of the US national standard ANSI-INCITS 154-1988 (R1999)), with only one Windows key on the left, and a variant of this with its space bar shortened on the right-side to incorporate a second Windows key.

 On March 27, 1991, IBM divested a number of its hardware manufacturing operations, including keyboard production, forming Lexmark International.
 Lexmark continued manufacturing Model M keyboards in the United States, United Kingdom, and Mexico, with IBM as their major customer.
 Many of these keyboards are identified by IBM assembly part numbers 52G9658, 52G9700, 71G4644, 82G2383, and 42H1292, which were bundled with IBM PS/ValuePoint and IBM PC Series.

 Over the next four years, cost pressure led to several minor design changes intended to lower the part and fabrication costs of Lexmark Model Ms. The case and metal backplate were repeatedly lightened.
 The cable jack and detachable SDL cable were replaced with a fixed cable.
 Some variants were made with a single color for key legends.